 One of the reasons for this is the number of people now involved in the buying process, this is typically between 6-10, more often than not it’s around 8 or 9.
 The more people involved the more complexity they add.

 Given that most decisions are now made by achieving consensus within the buyer group it’s understandable why sales cycles have got longer and the number of forecasted opportunities that resulted in a no-decision outcome last year was over 50%.

 The research also showed that the greater the number of people in the buyer group the greater the chance of a no-decision.

 When you think about it this makes sense.
 People are complex, they’ll look at most situations with their own issues, KPI’s and agendas in mind.
 Of course, they’ll also have the corporate objectives to account for when contributing input, recommendations or decisions to the rest of the buyer group, but the balancing act between personal and corporate is a challenge for most contacts.

 Most projects will result in some winners and some losers, because selling involves change management.
 Some gain and others suffer internal pain with many decisions that move forwards.

 If you analysed each member of the buyer group you will often find that they have shared, differing and opposed interests related to the project.
 This is one of the reasons that make consensus difficult to achieve.

 Too much information

-To add to this buying challenge salespeople also bombard buyers with information designed to guide and influence them to choose the sellers product or service.
+To add to this internal buying challenge salespeople then bombard buyers with even more information designed to guide and influence them to choose the sellers product or service.
 The results are the polar opposite.
 The amount and type of information provided has a reverse effect, it actually makes it more difficult to make a decision.
 It creates analysis paralysis.

 Companies are creating new content at an exponential rate and salespeople pass it on to prospects using the ‘lucky dip’ method – You might find something useful and relevant in this so I’ve sent it to you.
 And of course, the content is biased towards their proposition rather than insightful or helpful.